Complaints and Feedback

 What if the complaint is not resolved?

-If you are not happy with our response, you may get in touch again by writing to the County Roscommon Disability Support Group’s Chairman.
-The Chairman will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.
+If you are not happy with our response, you may get in touch again by writing to the County Roscommon Disability Support Group’s Chairperson.
+The Chairperson will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.